Gigastone 4K Camera Pro 32GB

 Gigastone is a brand that seems to show up frequently in Amazon searches — and there’s at least some evidence that they’re trying to work their way into the American retail market as well.
 And since they have multiple lines of cards, I thought it would be a good idea to test out more than just one.
 (As of this writing, I’ve also tested the Gigastone Full HD Video 32GB.)

 It turns out that this one is decent in terms of performance: with the exception of sequential write speeds, all performance metrics were at least a little above average.
 This card bears the U3, V30, and A2 marks; unfortunately, my results seem to indicate that it doesn’t qualify for any of them.
-I’ll throw in my standard disclaimer here: my performance tests don’t align with the ones prescribed by the SD standard; it’s possible that these cards would have done better had they been tested under proper conditions.
+I’ll throw in my standard disclaimer here: my performance testing methods don’t align with the ones prescribed by the SD standard; it’s possible that these cards would have done better had they been tested under proper conditions.

 On the endurance front: